t89/Pinachtsbaum/README.md

 ## Features:
 * Easy, transparent & automatic installation process
 * Mappings: Access each LED by the pcb-number, bei height, quarter & side
-* Simple On / Off
+* Simple on / off
 * Illuminate with delay, auto-off
-* Dim over time, dim from any value to any value, auto-reversable
+* Dim over time, dim from any value to any value, auto-reversible
 * Ping a random LED, fill tree in random order
 * Blinking: Interval, Speed
 * Swirl: Speed, chain length